-It’s convenient to quickly mix up a protein shake and down it after a big sweat session - we get it - but what if we told you that you could be missing the perfect opportunity to squeeze in an even tastier shake with bucket loads more nutritional value, all while supporting your recovery?
+It’s convenient to quickly grab some protein powder and mix up a protein shake and down it after a big sweat session - we get it - but what if we told you that you could be missing the perfect opportunity to squeeze in an even tastier shake with bucket loads more nutritional value, all while supporting your recovery?

 Let’s look at the go-to time most athletes whip out their protein shaker and knock one back - post-session, right?
 It is common knowledge that we do this to repair the micro-tears our muscles have endured after exercise because the amino acids within our protein supplement act fast to repair them.
 As a result of this process (called muscle protein synthesis or MPS), these muscles have adapted to become bigger and stronger.
 Great!
 We have taken care of the repair aspect – one of the four ’Rs’ that contribute to exercise recovery.

 It goes without saying that, as athletes, elite or not, eating adequate protein is essential for hitting our fat loss and/or muscle building goals.
 More often than not, however, the other three ‘Rs’ are overlooked; jeopardising not only our recovery but our overall health.
 In case you're wondering, the other 'Rs' include 'refuelling', 'revitalising' and 'rehydrating'.

 When enduring a high-intensity workout or game, our body’s anaerobic energy system kicks in and starts grabbing one of our fuel sources, glycogen, from our muscles and liver.
 The body breaks down this glycogen into glucose and chops it in half to make two pyruvate molecules, then further into lactate and energy in the form of two ATP (Adenosine triphosphate) molecules.
 This catalytic event quickly gives us the ATP needed to keep the intensity up without the need for oxygen.